 Where to bet on sports in Wyoming

 For the most part, you will be restricted to betting on sports through your mobile device or computer.
-From the state government’s point of view, the only legitimate sports betting in Wyoming will occur online.
+From the state government’s point of view, most of sports betting in Wyoming will occur online.
 However, the owners of some of the tribal casinos that occupy the massive Wind River Reservation in the western portion of the state have indicated that they would like to open a retail sportsbook at some point soon.
 We don’t have any information about the timeframe regarding these debuts, nor are we certain which of the four properties would host sports betting facilities.
 For now, these are the possible locations of physical sportsbooks in Wyoming:

 - 789 Smokeshop & Casino: 10369 Highway 789, Riverton, WY 82501; 307-857-9451